6 Signs That You Need to Visit Your Dentist

 - Oral ulcers

 Canker sores are very common and it happens to many.
 It is also a major source of concern for your physical wellbeing.
 Normal ulcers will automatically heal up within two weeks.
-If it continues beyond that period, see a dentist on urgent basis.
+If it continues beyond that period, see a dentist in Battersea on urgent basis.
 Moreover, if such ulcers keep occurring on regular basis, you should consult an oral health specialist.

 - Tooth ache